-ID Requirement Additional Clarification

-4.2B In order not to create a competitive advantage, the The specific implementation

-data in the Clearinghouse should be licensed to details will be determined,

-competitors interested in providing ancillary and all terms and conditions

-services on equal and non-discriminatory terms related to the provision of

-and on commercially reasonable terms if the rights such services shall be included

-holders or agents agree.
-Accordingly, two licensing in the Clearinghouse service

-options will be offered to the rights holder: providers' contract with

-License to use its data for all required ICANN and subject to ICANN

-features of the Clearinghouse, with no review.

-permitted use of such data for ancillary

-services either by the Clearinghouse Service

-Provider(s) or any other entity; or

-License to use its data for the mandatory

-features of the Clearinghouse and for any

-ancillary uses reasonably related to the

-protection of marks in new gTLDs, which

-would include a license to allow the

-Clearinghouse to license the use and data in

-the Clearinghouse to competitors that also

-provide those ancillary services
+ID Requirement Additional Clarification 4.2B In order not to create a competitive advantage, the data in the Clearinghouse should be licensed to competitors interested in providing ancillary services on equal and non-discriminatory terms and on commercially reasonable terms if the rights holders or agents agree.
+Accordingly, two licensing options will be offered to the rights holder: License to use its data for all required features of the Clearinghouse, with no permitted use of such data for ancillary services either by the Clearinghouse Service Provider(s) or any other entity; or License to use its data for the mandatory features of the Clearinghouse and for any ancillary uses reasonably related to the protection of marks in new gTLDs, which would include a license to allow the Clearinghouse to license the use and data in the Clearinghouse to competitors that also provide those ancillary services The specific implementation details will be determined, and all terms and conditions related to the provision of such services shall be in- cluded in the Clearinghouse service providers' contract with ICANN and subject to ICANN review.

-4.3.
-Data Classification, Access and Mandatory Protections
+3. Data Classification, Access and Mandatory Protections